depthbomb/NetChecker/README.md

 ## What is it?

-NetChecker is a .NET 4.5 program that runs silently in the background and checks for Internet connectivity at customizable interval.
+NetChecker is a .NET 4.5 program that runs silently in the background and checks for Internet connectivity at a customizable interval.
 The status of your Internet connection can be seen by the application's tray icon.

 ## How does it work?